Dana White: Politics

-White spoke at the 2016 Republican National Convention in Cleveland, Ohio, where he endorsed Republican nominee Donald Trump.
+White spoke at the 2016 Republican National Convention, where he endorsed Republican nominee Donald Trump.
 White said that Trump helped the UFC at its beginnings, allowing the UFC to host its first event under Zuffa ownership (UFC 30) at the Trump Taj Mahal when other venues refused to host the UFC.
 White said, "No arenas wanted us.
 This guy reached out, and he's always been a friend to me."

 White reiterated his support for Trump for the 2020 election and spoke at the podium at a Trump reelection rally in Colorado.
 In February 2020, White donated to America First Action, a super political action committee that supported Trump's re-election bid.
 In April 2020, White joined a group of industry leaders to help the United States rebuild its economy hit by the coronavirus pandemic.
-White again endorsed Trump in 2024 and introduced him at the 2024 Republican National Convention in Milwaukee, Wisconsin.
+White again endorsed Trump in the 2024 election and introduced him at the 2024 Republican National Convention.

+White was present at the 2026 White House Correspondents' Dinner shooting, and openly bragged that he ignored commands from authorities when they stormed the room while Trump evacuated the scene: "Tables getting flipped over, guys running in with guns and they were screaming 'Get down.'
+I didn't get down.
+It was fucking awesome.
+I literally took every minute of it in, and it was a pretty crazy, unique experience.
+We were sitting right in front of the table, right in front of where the president was.
+Nobody got tackled, but guys came in looking for shooters and they came toward our table.
+I thought the shooter was over by us or something."
+Yahoo Sports described the manner in which he recalled the event as "startling".